denten-books/plain-text/main.md

 implemented in the Wireworld universe (a cellular automaton simulation) or in Minecraft (a procedurally-generated sand-box world-exploration game), must be viewed as recursive, second-order ideational constructs, built on top of a first-order physical mechanism (a personal computer, for example).
+We know this, becase all n-order Turing machines are limited in computational power by the physical capabailities of that bottom-most device.
 If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can observe the turtle on the bottom, which has its head in the symbolic and its feet in the physical world.
-The critical literature on Turing machines tends to confront Turing machines as second-order symbolic representations, rarely paying heed to that strange bottom-most turtle.
+Literature in the Computer Science on Turing machines tends to confront Turing machines as algorithms, in other words, as virtual, second-order symbolic representations, rarely paying heed to that strange bottom-most turtle.
 As a mechanism, that first-order Turing machine borrows from a number of extant designs, that together and incrementally bring the universal computer into material existence.
 The history of its development *as a device* differs from its symbolic, mathematical provenance in interesting and instructive ways.

 Although Turing's original article did not include any drawings, he describes his "a-machine" in terms of paper tape medium, scanning, erasing, "writing down